 3. Clear browser cache - Press Ctrl+F5 to force refresh the page

-4. Check if multi-factor authentication is enabled - such as Google Authenticator, security plugins, etc.
+4. Check if there is multi-factor authentication - such as Google Authenticator, security plugins, etc.

-5. Try logging in using private/incognito mode - to rule out browser plugin interference
+5. Try logging in via private/incognito mode - to rule out browser plugin interference

 If the issue persists, the website may be hacked or the database may be corrupted.
 It is recommended to contact your hosting provider or a professional.